tbensky/selenium-peoplesoft/README.md

 When doing manual entry, I would always have to do a "diff" between my CSV and PS to be sure I was in sync.
 This always took 24 hours, since after any data entry, I would have to wait a day for my university to "refresh" local tables from PS (PS does not have any data export functionality).
 I would then pull this local table, and diff it with my csv file, then go in and fix errors until the diff result was empty.
 This would usually take a whole week (10 min of diffing, then another 24 hour wait to diff again).
 There are no errors now, since what goes into PS comes right from the CSV (i.e. no human involved).

 Also, in terms of staying synced, when I make changes, I just tell Selenium to delete what in PS and re-enter everything.
 I also usually run the script in blocks, having it only enter all classes of a given kind (i.e. all PHYS-121s, etc.) so I don't rely too much on seamless completion of a very large entry job.
 All told now, it's just a computer talking to a computer, so it's no sweat for me.
 I had a grand plan of using Selenium to probe differences, but that got too messy.

+Lastly, this script can successfully 'type in' a 200 line CSV file I need in about an hour.
+This is error free, and can run on its own in a virtual desktop, while I get other work done.